-People think it is not addictive, that is until they face marijuana withdrawal symptoms.
-Weed, THC, and Cannabis can be intoxicating and fun, it can soon lead to addiction as it becomes legally accessible causing withdrawal symptoms in the users.
+Oftentimes, people don’t think weed is addictive, that is until they face marijuana withdrawal symptoms.
+Weed, THC, and cannabis can be intoxicating and fun, it can soon lead to addiction as it becomes legally accessible causing withdrawal symptoms in the users.
 Marijuana use is becoming more prevalent in the United States with use of the drug decriminalized in many parts of the country.

 While marijuana use is becoming less stigmatized, there’s still a chance use can progress to compulsive and problematic levels for some people.
 Long-term marijuana users are also highly likely to experience unpleasant withdrawal symptoms if they try to stop using the drug.
 This serves to make the early period of recovery from marijuana dependence especially challenging.

 Now, you may think you could stop smoking weed any time you choose, and you may also hold onto the idea that marijuana isn’t addictive like other drugs.
 This is understandable as there is a great deal of confusion surrounding the addiction potential of this substance.

 According to NIDA (the National Institute on Drug Abuse), roughly 30% of people who use marijuana go on to develop either a dependency or a disorder with the drug.
 Under-18s using marijuana are 4 times more likely to develop a dependence on weed than older users.
 Luckily, there are marijuana rehab programs available to help those suffering.

 Let’s look at some of the common withdrawal symptoms of weed.

 Withdrawal symptoms from marijuana are not life-threatening, so you have nothing to worry about however you decide to stop smoking.

 The primary danger of withdrawal symptoms is the chance of relapse preventing someone who truly wants to stop using marijuana from doing so.